 The Book of Absence

-• The Book of Me [ me, without you ]
+• The Book of Me [ “me,” separated from “you,” and longing for union ]

-• The Book of Nothing [ in the absence of labels ]
+• The Book of Absence [ glimpses of clarity and freedom ]

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~